-All Focus models come with stability control, air-con, digital radios, Bluetooth with voice control, ISOFIX child seat fitting, driver lumbar support and roof rails.
-If you upgrade to Zetec you get 16-inch alloys, heated front windscreen, heated door mirrors and a leather-covered steering wheel.
-Go for the Titanium Navigator and you get an integrated Sat nav, a start/stop button an upgraded stereo system, cruise control, rain-sensitive wipers, automatic headlight control, dual-zone climate control, rear LED lamps and height adjustment for the passenger seat.
-The top-spec Titanium X Navigator adds power-folding door mirrors, active park assist, 17-inch alloys, part-leather trim, LED headlamps, heated front seats, power operated driver seat, bi-xenon headlamps, ambient lights and headlamp wash.
-An integrated Sat Nav is included in the Zetec Navigator trim for an extra £100 over the standard price.
+All Focus models come with stability control, air-con, digital radio, Bluetooth with voice control, ISOFIX child seat fitting and driver lumbar support.
+The Zetec has 16-inch alloys, heated front windscreen, heated door mirrors and a leather-covered steering wheel.
+Go for the Titanium and you get a start/stop button, cruise control, rain-sensitive wipers, automatic headlight control, dual-zone climate control.
+The top-spec Titanium X adds power-folding door mirrors, active park assist, 17-inch alloys, part-leather trim, heated front seats, power operated driver seat, ambient lights and headlamp wash.
+An integrated Sat Nav is included in the Navigation versions of each trim for an extra £50 over the standard price.
 The new ST Line offers sports suspension, a different design of alloy wheels and a subtle bodykit on the outside, plus a sports steering wheel, sports seats and alloy pedals in the cabin.
 The exterior styling mods include a rear diffuser and a lip spoiler, dark surrounds for the front fog lights and a honeycomb design for the front grille.